Cooking with Cannabis: AZ Chef Creates Artful Meals with CBD

 JA: What a great way to keep fiber-rich ingredients from our beautiful desert in your rotation!
 Prickly pear cactus has amazing anti-inflammatory properties that can even help keep gum disease at bay.
 We must know, what’s your favorite food?

 DU: My favorite cuisine to eat is Asian, I love Asian cuisine.
 I love all types of Asian foods and Asian fusions.
 You can do a thousand things with it and it’s always delicious.
-I love making handmade pastas.
-I love making pastas out of random things.
+I love making handmade pasta.
+I love making pasta out of random things.
 I love trying new things.
 Like birch flour pasta, I’ve made that before.
-I like to be outside-the-box with pastas.
+I like to be outside-the-box with pasta.

 JA: You can do so much with pasta!
 We feature a mouth-healthy zoodle recipe on our blog that tries to think outside-the-box with pasta too.
 Speaking of creativity, who inspires you?